FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 After flying up 20ft into the air, the user and those around them gain Air-Time for 3 seconds, functioning like the Uppercut Action.

 Deals 3 Fire Damage with propulsion, 3 Posture Damage on Block, 1 Fire Damage per-slash, 5 unmodifiable & un-buffable Physical Damage if initial attack lands against those in 5ft; inflicts Burn on a successful hit.
+This Mantra does not negate any fall damage taken.

 Optional Modifiers: Due to functioning like the Uppercut Action, it gains benefits from the "Meteor Impact" and "Phoenix Impact" Talents
 #### Flare Volley